h0tp-ftw/anki-addon-vscode-setup/README.md

 - try running Anki in terminal by using command `anki` or `./anki` in the virtual environment, it should work and it should be separate than your usual Anki installation !

 ## Setting up addon environment
+- clone the repo for your addon to your device, any folder of your choice.
+Make sure your addon is compatible with this integration -
 - choose the directory where Anki data can be stored.
-This can be your native installation (Anki2 folder) or a new folder to keep it as a separate installation. **Note that you can CHANGE this directory using the launch.json file shown below, so you can change the directory for it later and then follow the next step accordingly.**
+This can be your native installation (Anki2 folder), or a new folder to keep it as a separate Anki installation. **Note that later, we will choose this directory using the launch.json file.**

-- in this folder, make an `addons21` folder (if it is not there already) and either **add a symlink to your addon folder**, or **add a symlink to the GitHub clone/branch of your addon** - it is upto you.
+- in this folder, make an `addons21` folder (if it is not there already) and **add a symlink to the correct addon folder for the GitHub clone/branch of your addon**.

-#1 allows to sync changes with your native install, and #2 gives you great tracking but all addon files will be synced (sometimes thousands of changes can happen), so make sure your addon has a properly configured .gitignore file.
+  For example, if your github repo is h0tp-ftw/ankimon and the directory structure is repo / src / Ankimon for the actual addon content (which is to be used as the addon directory in a native install), then the symlink should point to wherever that folder is in your system.

-- now open the folder in VS Code.
-So you can open addon folder directly or the folder above it, whatever is convenient for you.
+- now open the folder where you cloned the repo.
+(Not the addon folder or Anki folder - the folder where you cloned your addon repo to)

 - after opening, you should see a new `.vscode` folder has been added !